 Before You Start

 In this guide, we assume you already know your database is the real bottleneck of the system and you don’t need to investigate this issue further, you just need actionable steps on how to optimize your Magento MySQL database.

 However, for those of you who are not convinced what part of their store is actually the bottleneck, we would like to offer a piece of advice.
 MySQL is rarely the cause of your speed issues.
-If you have properly set up Redis and Varnish cache management, implemented other tips from our guide on Magento optimization for Google Page Speed Insights and Magento Core Web Vitals optimization, then chances are your bottleneck is not in the database.
+If you have properly set up Redis and Varnish cache management, implemented other tips from our guides on Magento optimization for Google Page Speed Insights and Magento Core Web Vitals optimization, then chances are your bottleneck is not in the database.

 There is such a thing as a slow database, sure.
 MySQL can become a real issue when database queries take too long when you lack indexes for the most popular entries or have an improperly configured DB server.
 Furthermore, it also affects Magento’s time to first byte metric.
 Let’s go through all the steps one by one.